psychemedia/sin-eater-resources/src/_first_controversy.md

 ## Silvan Evans Restates His Position, 1876-02-26

-Having held off replying for one week, Silvan Evans picked up his pen to respond, yet again, in the *Academy* of [February 26th, 1876](https://archive.org/details/sim_academy-and-literature_1876-02-26_9_199/page/196/mode/2up?q=sin+eater), p197-8:
+Having held off replying for one week, Silvan Evans picked up his pen to respond, yet again, in the *Academy* of [February 26th, 1876](https://archive.org/details/sim_academy-and-literature_1876-02-26_9_199/page/196/mode/2up?q=sin+eater), p197-8.

+He opens with, a patient - if resigned – tone, such as one might use when addresssing an obstinate and truculent toddler:

 > The Sin-Eater, by the Rev. D. Silvan Evans and E. R. Morris.
 >